ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 5. GetBytesFromModule will parse the XBee part of the frame and check if the response received has a matching command.
 If so if will call the ParseResponse callback of the relevant command and then signal the reception of the response to that command.

 ### Receiving ZDO or ZCL command
-ZigBee device can send ZDO or ZCL command to the XBee module, e.g.: device announce ZDO command which is sent when a device wakes up or join the network, report attribute ZCL command when an attribute of a ZCL cluster is reportable… This kind of command are not sent in response to another command and can be seen as “notification” by ZigBee adapter.
+ZigBee device can send ZDO or ZCL command to the XBee module, e.g.: device announce ZDO command which is sent when a device wakes up or join the network, report attribute ZCL command when an attribute of a ZCL cluster is reportable… This kind of command are not sent in response to another command and can be seen as "notification" by ZigBee adapter.

 ![ReceiveZdoZcl]({{site.baseurl}}/Resources/images/ZigBee/ReceiveZdoZcl.png)

 1. Adapter class will build a list of notifications it can receive upon initialization.
 This list contains instances of specific ZigBeeCommand such as DeviceAnnce, ZclReportAttribute.
 2. Upon reception of complete frame from the XBee module, the reception thread of the SerialController will call GetBytesFromModule callback of XBeeModule.
 3. GetBytesFromModule will parse the XBee part of the frame and check if it's a response to a command that has been sent (see previous section).
 If not, it will go through the notification list and call the ParseResponse method of each element until one accept the frame or none have accepted.
 If none have accepted, the frame will be thrown away.
 4. What ParseResponse does is specific to each implementation of the ZigBeeCommand class.
-For example, the ParseResponse method of the DeviceAnnce class will get the 64 bit address (aka MAC address) and 16 bit address and may be more information about the signaled device and then send “device arrival” signal to BridgeRT (note that several classes are used to achieve that, see code for more).
+For example, the ParseResponse method of the DeviceAnnce class will get the 64 bit address (aka MAC address) and 16 bit address and may be more information about the signaled device and then send "device arrival" signal to BridgeRT (note that several classes are used to achieve that, see code for more).

 ### Creating a new ZCL cluster class
 ZigBee adapter doesn't implement all clusters defined by ZCL.
 There will be cases where the ZigBee device you want to interact with won't be supported by ZigBee adapter.
 In such a case you will need to add support for the missing clusters.